 The group includes four diseases:

 The MLs are classified as lysosomal storage diseases because they involve increased storage of substances in the lysosomes, which are specialized sac-like components within most cells.
-Patients with ML are born with a genetic defect in which their bodies either do not produce enough enzymes or, in some instances, produce ineffective forms of enzymes.
+Individuals with ML are born with a genetic defect in which their bodies either do not produce enough enzymes or, in some instances, produce ineffective forms of enzymes.
 Without functioning enzymes, lysosomes cannot break down carbohydrates and lipids and transport them to their normal destination.
 The molecules then accumulate in the cells of various tissues in the body, leading to swelling and damage of organs.

 The mucolipidoses occur only when a child inherits two copies of the defective gene, one from each parent.
 When both parents carry a defective gene, each of their children faces a one in four chance of developing one of the MLs.

 No cures or specific therapies for ML currently exists.
 Therapies are generally geared toward treating symptoms and providing supportive care to the child.
 For individuals with corneal clouding, surgery to remove the thin layer over the eye has been shown to reduce the cloudiness in the eye.
 However, this improvement may be only temporary.
 Physical and occupational therapy may help children with motor delays.
 Children with language delays may benefit from speech therapy.
-Children at risk for failure to thrive (growth failure) may need nutritional supplements, especially iron and vitamin B12 for patients with ML IV.
+Children at risk for failure to thrive (growth failure) may need nutritional supplements, especially iron and vitamin B12 for persons with ML IV.
 Respiratory infections should be treated immediately and fully with antibiotics.

 Symptoms of ML can be congenital (present at birth) or begin in early childhood or adolescence.
 Early symptoms can include skeletal abnormalities, vision problems and developmental delays.
 Over time, many children with ML develop poor mental capacities, have difficulty reaching normal developmental milestones, and, in many cases, eventually die of the disease.